energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 # Common Terms

-Open Source is a **combination of** a cooperative/network-oriented **business strategy/tactics with specific work methods** and approaches.
+Open Source encompasses a **combination of** a cooperative/network-oriented **business strategy/tactics with specific work methods** and approaches.

 It is **realized through** uncommon application of (mostly) **intellectual property law** legislation and means of **technical automation**.